 Oldsmobile designer David North completed a design painting in 1962 titled, “Flame Red Car.”
 Originally nothing more than an exercise, his design would prove to be just right for the time.
 Just a short time later Oldsmobile got the green light from GM to develop a car in the same class as the Ford Thunderbird.
 The caveat was that the new car had to share a platform with the second generation Buick Riveria (RWD) and the Cadillac Eldorado on the GM E-body platform.
 These two cars were much larger than the vehicle North had painted, but his design suited the product’s needs.
 The “Flame Red Car” became the Toronado.

 Oldsmobile had been working on a front wheel drive platform since the late 1950s.
 While FWD was originally intended for a smaller vehicle, the cost to develop it pushed the system onto a more expensive car.
 The new personal luxury vehicle from Oldsmobile became the perfect fit.
-After more than 1.5 million miles of testing, the system was deemed production ready for 1966.
+After more than 1.5 million miles of testing, engineers deemed the system production ready for 1966.

 The Toronado originally came standard with a 425 cubic inch Rocket V8.
 It was connected to a Turbo-Hydramatic 400 three-speed automatic transmission, known as the THM425 in FWD form.
 The car also received specially designed Firestone tires.
 The unusual set up didn’t scare buyers away, with more than 40,000 units selling for the 1966 model year.